aknackiron/testdroid-documentation/products/testdroid-releases/index.md

     ![]({{site.github.url}}/assets/products/testdroid-releases/2.26/convert_to_sub_user.png)

 * Enterprise users can define how many times test runs get retried or not.
 There's now a new API call that can be used for changing the number of times that a test is retried.
-There are multiple cases when a test should not be re-run oneven if there's a problem with the test or device.
-If you have an Enterprise or Private cloud setup please get in touch with your customer success contact person to get more information about this.
+There are multiple cases when a test should not be re-run even if there's a problem with the test or device.
+If you have an Enterprise or Private cloud setup please be in touch with your customer success contact person to get more information about this.

 ## Release 2.25 September 1, 2016